greenpeace/global-video-conferencing/README.md

 * Touching or playing with your microphone will flood the call with noise
 * Use mobile data if you have an app to track your data usage or else it gets expensive

-For more tips on best practices while joining or hosting meetings and webinars [check out the documentation](https://support.greenpeace.org/support/collaboration/video-conferencing).
+For tips and best practices while joining or hosting [check the documentation](https://support.greenpeace.org/support/collaboration/video-conferencing).